Pilamaya Soma Yoga 300 Hour Teacher Training

 Pilamaya students learn how the development of movement patterns impact upon brain development.
 Through their own experiencing, the students become proficient in curating sessions to work with the innate intelligence of each person or group.
 Learning to listen carefully to the body, the mind, the emotions, and the Field brings forth the alchemist in the facilitator.
 The co-creative dance begins.

 Mirroring the vastness of wisdom, we delve into a philosophical dialogue that encourages connections between the energetic and the biochemical levels of the human being.
 We discuss how to weave philosophical themes into movement and breathwork.
 Students will also gain a deep appreciation in the influence of embodied movement in the anatomical, physiological, neurophysiological, and subtle energetic systems of our bodies.
-Our graduates leave possessing the language and confidence to describe the physiological benefits of mind and body practice to the general public and to medical professionals.

 “The course is an amazing blend of eastern philosophy and western science, consolidated by the practice of asana and meditation”.